avinashtadavarthy/Python-Image-Compress/README.md

 ## Note
 It would be preferable to keep only JPG image files in the chosen directory and nothing else.

-This project is still under development.
+Best when used to compress images for web development.

+This project is still under development and will get much smarter over time.
+This was only an attempt to make a utility to solve a personal problem faced with image compression and resizing.